jcserv/ulinks/README.md

 Client: Import your Github project into Vercel.
 It will now have automated deployments on push.

-Server: We opted to use Google Cloud Run, which can be set to auto deploy on pushes to main.
+Server: We originally used Google Cloud Run, however due to some changes with their API, the backend randomly went down without us receiving a alert.
+We could not resolve this issue, and thus had to migrate to Heroku.

 ## ⛏️ Built With